 During a recent study through AARP, they found that 75% of Americans would rather age in their own home and avoid a facility setting all together.
 That may sound like a staggering statistic.
 However, when you think about it, home is where we feel most comfortable.
 Home is always a familiar surrounding and grants you the privacy you deserve.
 Often times visiting a facility can make friend or family feel uncomfortable, so they stop showing up.
 Over time this leads to depression.

 Living through the COVID-19 outbreak of 2020 has proved just how quickly deadly diseases can ravage through facility-based care settings.
 Even locking down facilities proved ineffective at containing the spread.
 With so many aging and sick people under one roof, it's inevitable that illnesses will spread quickly throughout an entire building.
 Often infecting not only residents, but also the staff who are there to help.
 Staff shortages in an entire building of sick residents is not a pretty picture.
 Certainly, not something you'd want to subject your loved one to.
 Receiving care at home greatly limits the risk of being exposed to illness.

 Moving Is Stressful

 We've all been there before, moving into a new home or apartment.
 Even at a young age moving is one of life's most stressful events.
 As we age, we become more set in our ways, which makes major life changes an extremely difficult process.
 The stress of moving at an older age can easily bring on new health problems that never would have occurred otherwise.
-Also, for individuals who are confused, it's very common for their confusion to spike through the roof upon moving to a new setting.
-Staying home allow seniors to age calmly and gracefully.
+Also, for individuals who are confused, it's very common for their confusion to spike dramatically upon moving to a new setting.
+Staying home allows seniors to age calmly and gracefully.